alcionai/clues/ctats/README.md

 ## Histograms

-Histograms are a bit more work than the other types because you have to think about your data's distribution first.
-This is because the OTEL histograms store observations in pre-defined buckets.
-The default boundaries top out at **10,000** — anything above that disappears into an overflow bucket.
+Histograms can be a bit more work than the other types because you have to think about your data's distribution ahead of time.
+Sure, you can run with whatever OTEL uses as the default (15 buckets, scaling exponentially up to 10000), but is that really the best showcase for your data?
+Probably not.

 In case you're new to all this business,
 [here's a good read](https://signoz.io/blog/opentelemetry-histogram/)